Kelvin Yii

-Kelvin Yii Lee Wuen (俞利文 (Yū Lìwén, Jû Lī-bûn); born 31 August 1986), is a Malaysian politician from the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition.
-He has served as the Member of Parliament (MP) for Bandar Kuching since May 2018 and Chair of the Health, Science and Innovation Select Committee since January 2021 and is a member of the Budget Select Committee.
-He has also served as the Youth Chief or known as the Chief of the Youth Wing namely Democratic Action Party Socialist Youth (DAPSY) since March 2022 and 5th Youth Chief of PH since July 2022.
-Yii also serves as special assistant to Chong Chieng Jen, Stampin MP.
+Kelvin Yii Lee Wuen (俞利文 (Yū Lìwén, Jû Lī-bûn); born 31 August 1986), is a Malaysian politician and medical doctor who has served as the special advisor to the Ministers of Health Zaliha Mustafa and Dzulkefly Ahmad since April 2023 and the Member of Parliament (MP) for Bandar Kuching since May 2018.
+A member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition, he has served as Chair of the Health, Science and Innovation Select Committee since January 2021 and is a member of the Budget Select Committee.
+He served as the 5th Youth Chief of PH from July 2022 to March 2025 and the Youth Chief or known as the Chief of the Youth Wing namely Democratic Action Party Socialist Youth (DAPSY) from March 2022 to November 2024.
+Yii also serves as special assistant to Chong Chieng Jen, Stampin MP, Member of the Legislative Assembly for Padungan, DAP Sarawak and Sarawak branch of PH chairman.

-Education
+Early life and education

 Between 2006 and 2011, Yii was enrolled at the Volgograd State Medical University in Volgograd, Russia and obtained a Doctor of Medicine (MD) degree.
 He was also 1st vice president of the university's Malaysian Chinese Students Community committee for the 2009/10 term.

 In June 2016, Yii graduated from the University of London with a Bachelor of Laws (Honours) (LL.B.
 (Hons)).
 Upon receiving his LL.B., Yii then studied for a Master of Laws (LL.M.) in medical law at Northumbria University.

 In September 2020, Yii completed a two-month online certification course in Business, International Relations and the Political Economy conducted by the London School of Economics and Political Science.